People ask me daily how they can make money, and there are plenty of ways to do it.

 There are plenty of independent editing groups out there and they’re willing to edit your manuscript for a fee.
 A quick Google search will turn up plenty of options.
 There are also online communities, like Writer’s Digest, where you can connect with other authors and editors.

 Try to find groups that offer consultations.
 They’ll often edit a small portion of your manuscript for free so you can find out if you click with their style.
 Find out what other projects they’ve worked on.
-You can do some research to see how those books sold.
+You can do some research to see how those books sold, too.
+Amazon is a good place to start; see how many reviews there are and what people are saying.

 You can also find editors on freelance sites like Upwork or Guru.
 But editing isn’t the only polish your book needs.